-Dealing with difficult tenants is bound to happen as a Ohio and Southern California real estate investor.
+Dealing with difficult tenants is bound to happen as a Ohio and California real estate investor.
 While it can be frustrating, the issues are usually pretty manageable.
 Learn more about how to deal with them in our latest post!

 When you are a landlord and the tenants living in your house drive you crazy, you might want to throw your hands up in the air and just give up.
 However, you don’t need to take such drastic measures.
 Most problems can be handled calmly and rationally when discussed.
-Keep reading to learn more about some of our best tips for handling difficult tenants in Ohio and Southern California!
+Keep reading to learn more about some of our best tips for handling difficult tenants in Ohio and California!

 Address The Problems Head On